MigarProject/Migar/README.md

 This version of the client is using the new-ish protocol 5.
 Now supporting larger maps sizes and many different upgrades.
 As well, you can now use hidden skin setting with the angled brackets, if the server supports it.

 ## Recommended Servers
 This client can be used with any server that is built with the same protocol and connect with it properly.
-However, the recommended server that we are building for and works best with Cigar to get all the features out of it with is [MultiOgar-Edited](https://github.com/Megabyte918/MultiOgar-Edited).
+However, the recommended server that we are building for and works best with Migar to get all the features out of it with is [MultiOgar-Edited](https://github.com/Megabyte918/MultiOgar-Edited).

-## Configuring Cigar
+## Configuring Migar
 ### Adding More Server Dropdowns
-The connection method on Cigar works through the function of
+The connection method on Migar works through the function of

 ```javascript
 setserver("IP:PORT");